- 4-Minute Article

 5 Questions to Ask Yourself About Annuities

-Examine these benefits and considerations of annuities to help decide if they could be a good fit for your retirement plan.
+Examine these benefits and considerations of annuities to help decide if they could be a good fit for your plans for retirement.

 - What is an annuity?